pss959/EasyMaker3D/PublicDoc/docs/init.rst

 .. strong: Strongly highlighted text
 .. role:: strong

+.. tree-primary: Color for primary selection in Tree Panel.
+.. role:: tree-primary

+.. tree-secondary: Color for secondary selection in Tree Panel.
+.. role:: tree-secondary

+.. tree-invis: Color for model hidden by user in Tree Panel.
+.. role:: tree-hbu

+.. tree-hbp: Color for model hidden by ancestor model in Tree Panel.
+.. role:: tree-hbm

 .. ----------------------------------------------------------------------------
 .. appname: Replaced with the application name in appropriate style.